saraa123/django_project_tracker/README.md

     – All tables for issues and features and account order details.

 * Create a community board where different users can communicate with one another.

+* There currently isn’t a table showing issues in progress as issues are constantly being worked on.
+If there was more interaction between the handlers and the users then I would implement a function that would allow the users to see when an issue is being worked on.

 > Back-end features
 * Currently feedback has been added within the to_do app primarily as it was a small model to add.
 However, in the future I want to add it as a stand-alone app and expand it.